Defensive programming: The three rules of data security

 These three rules about data security describe how to handle any data, internally or externally sourced:

 All data is important until proven otherwise - means that all data must be verified as garbage before being destroyed.

 All data is tainted until proven otherwise - means that all data must be handled in a way that does not expose the rest of the runtime environment without verifying integrity.

-All code is insecure until proven otherwise - while a slight misnomer, does a good job reminding us to never assume our code is secure as bugs or undefined behavior may expose the project or system to attacks such as common SQL injection attacks.
+All code is insecure until proven otherwise - means that all systems should be presumed insecure.
+For example, inputs must be handled as though they are malicious (e.g. SQL injection), and databases should be presumed to be compromised (which is why passwords are salted).